SaptakGit/interview_prep/JS/JS Notes.md

-    all the execution cantext are kept in a call stack. the main (global) is at bottom. onec the execution is done it removes from the stack.
+    all the execution cantext are kept in a call stack. the main (global) is at bottom. once the execution is done it removes from the stack.

     JavaScript Hoist : Hoisting in JavaScript is a behavior where variable and function declarations are moved to the top of their scope before code execution.
 This allows you to use variables and functions before they